sogaiu/janet-minipbt-translation/README.md

 attempt.

-There is also another file, [vintage.janet](vintage.janet), which is a translation of the second article, [The Essentials of Vintage QuickCheck](https://getcode.substack.com/p/-property-based-testing-2-the-essentials).
+There is also another file, [vintage.janet](vintage.janet), which is a translation of code from the second article, [The Essentials of Vintage QuickCheck](https://getcode.substack.com/p/-property-based-testing-2-the-essentials).
 This is included for comparison purposes and might be a better starting point for understanding as it's simpler.